passas/Cloud-Computing-Applications-and-Services/2.InstallSwap_Docker/README.md

 # 5. Swap container
 We do need to create a Dockerfile from scratch.
 We have its documentations for support, start at: https://docs.docker.com/reference/dockerfile/ .

-## 5.1 Clone the open-source repository
+## 5.1 Download the app source code

 [^1]: Install Docker on Ubuntu: https://docs.docker.com/engine/install/ubuntu/#installation-methods .